honsq90/sandpit/README.md

 * Shallow testing using `NO_ERRORS_SCHEMA`, in the spirit of [Enzyme](http://airbnb.io/enzyme/)
 * MockStore for use with testing containers.
 See [MockStore](src/spec_helpers/mock-store.ts) and [how to use it in a container test](src/features/todos/containers/todos/todos.container.spec.ts)
-* Reducing redundant TestBed configuration based on instructions from [https://blog.angularindepth.com/angular-unit-testing-performance-34363b7345ba]
+* Reducing redundant TestBed configuration based on instructions from [Angular Unit Testing Performance](https://blog.angularindepth.com/angular-unit-testing-performance-34363b7345ba)

 ### Resources along the way